 - Open-Standards Requirements for Digital Content and Application Integration with Enterprise Learning Platforms: This brief provides explicit guidance for ensuring that requests for proposals for learning content or platform products address the use of open standards.

-- Sample RFP Addendum specifying certified Learning Tools Interoperability (LTI)
+- Sample RFP Addendum: Specifying 1EdTech-certified Learning Tools Interoperability (LTI)

 LTI Resource Search

-- Resource Search Checklist and RFP Language: This guide provides specific language for requesting products which are IMS Global conformance certified in one of IMS Global's newest standards, Resource Search.
+- LTI Resource Search Checklist and RFP Language: This guide provides specific language for requesting products 1EdTech certified for LTI Resource Search.

 - OneRoster Conformance Certified Product Acquisition Screening Questions (K-12): Sample questions to ask early in the process of choosing vendors.